-Look at your three cards and weigh your chance of getting any of these combinations;
+Look at your three cards and weigh your chance of getting any of these combinations:

 - Straight flush

 - · Four of a kind

 - · Full house

-- · Flush
+- Flush

 - Straight

 - · Three of a kind

-- Two pair
+- · Two pair

 - · Pair of 10s or better

 If your three cards show enough promise to keep all three bets in play for now, put your cards behind or under your bet in circle "1."
-Otherwise, signal the dealer to remove the bet in circle "1" by scraping your cards toward you.
-Never remove a bet yourself.
+Otherwise, signal the dealer to remove the bet in circle "1" by clicking "Take It Back" in the Actions window.

 Now the dealer reveals the first of the two community cards.
 Considering this card as the fourth card of your hand, decide the fate of bet "2."
-Signal your decision to keep or remove the bet as before.
-Don't feel you are bound to handle this bet exactly as you did the first one; act accordinly given the new information.
+Make your decision to keep or remove the bet as before.
+Don't feel you are bound to handle this bet exactly as you did the first one; act accordingly given the new information.